amyktomey/open_book/README.md

 "Open Book" introduces a new concept in catering, coming to Louisville, KY in 2022.

 The welcome page is the launchpad, linking you to each line of business under the "Open Book" umbrella.
 Here you will find a registration form for newsletters and updates.
-Email validation added.
+Name and email validation added.
 Vision will give you personal insight to why the creator developed this unique brand of personal service.

-Creations is the beginning of it all... featuring [a carousel of] images from a scrapbook of cakes past. [ there is a form that will get an estimate for cost, based on type and number of servings needed]
+Creations is the beginning of it all... featuring a slideshow of images from a scrapbook of cakes past. [ there is a form that will get an estimate for cost, based on type and number of servings needed]

 The Dinners page features a disappearing menu and a checklist to identify dietary restrictions.
 [There is a form to request an estimate depending on the number of courses and number of guests.]